 The Act of Accord

-The Act of Accord was a statute of Parliament enacted on 25 October, 1460.
+The Act of Accord was a statute of Parliament enacted on 25 October 1460.
 Under the terms of the Act, Henry VI was confirmed as king, but after his death the throne was to pass to Richard, Duke of York, and his heirs.

 Henry recovered, but conflict ensued between supporters of Henry and Richard.
 The main bone of contention was whether Henry's infant son, Prince Edward, should succeed Henry upon his death, or whether the throne should pass to Richard and his heirs.
 Queen Margaret (Margaret of Anjou) refused to accept any solution that deprived her son of his inheritance.
 The queen began to exercise more and more control over affairs of state, and she convinced Henry to overturn all appointments made by the Duke of York in his position as Protector.

 The Duke was sent to Ireland as Lieutenant, but he quickly returned and gathered support for armed conflict.
 Several battles followed, in which the Lancastrians were triumphant, leaving Richard to scamper back to Ireland.
 However, the Duke was not finished.
-In 1460 the Duke of Warwick, the most powerful supporter of the Lancastrian cause, raised fresh troops.
+In 1460 the Duke of Warwick, the most powerful supporter of the Yorkist cause, raised fresh troops.

 Richard of York returned to London and called Parliament to assemble.
 To the consternation of his own supporters, Richard claimed the throne for himself.
-Richard may well have thought this the logical outcome of his struggle with King Henry, but most of his followers seemed to regard the conflict's central aim as the removal of Henry's least popular councilors, and the diminishment of Queen Margaret's power.
+Richard may well have thought this the logical outcome of his struggle with King Henry, but most of his followers seemed to regard the conflict's central aim as the removal of Henry's least popular councillors, and the diminishment of Queen Margaret's power.